 Are You Watching or Climbing on Board?

+Gamers typically invest a steady gaming chair when using VR devices as the technology is so realistic and gamers may need to remember where they are.
+Coolest Gadgets have a list of the best gaming chairs available when gamers want to take their experiences to the next level when using VR and AR.
+A gaming chair can also enhance the gamer’s experience, as when they are comfortable and relaxed, their VR and AR encounters are seamless.
 Virtual reality and augmented reality are no longer just for gaming and entertainment.
+Originally used to enhance video game experience, these technologies can now be used in a variety of ways.
 With Industry 4.0 gaining momentum, both technologies will soon have a lot to offer to the manufacturing industry.
 Forward-thinking manufacturers are already testing and deploying the technology, learning how to extract the most value from it while stealing a march on their competitors.
 Where do you stand?